Let’s work together to take climate action

 Read how offshore wind and renewable power-to-X can help solve Europe’s energy crisis

 - Science-based decarbonisation targets.
 When working towards net-zero, companies should set credible, comprehensive targets based on science – only relying on offsets for the most hard-to-abate residual emissions.
 We are proud to be the first energy company in the world to have a validated science-based net-zero target that covers our entire value chain.
-We’re on track to be carbon-neutral in energy generation and operations by 2025.
-Our next goal is to decarbonise our supply chain.

 Discover what makes a credible corporate climate pledge